 So we will stick with these numbers for the unofficial statistics for this process.

-Is Cook Islands safe?
+Are the Cook Islands safe?

 Crime on Cook Islands is relatively low; however, petty criminals usually target tourists.
 Some of the most common crimes involves breaking into tourists’ accommodations.